AmirHosein-Gharaati/source-files-telegram-bot/README.md

 # source-files-telegram-bot

-A telegram bot for interacting with database files
+A telegram bot for searching files using sqlite3 databasse

 ## How it works